InfiniData-Lab/Quantum/README.md

 When running the simulation.py, make sure there is PostgreSQL running on your machine with the following settings:

-The PostgreSQL installation should have a database with the following configuaration:
+Using PostgreSQL is optional and if not needed should be explicitly excluded.
+PostgreSQL should have the following configuaration:

 - POSTGRES_DB: 'postgres'
 - POSTGRES_USER: 'postgres'